Magic in the Moonlight: Exploring Hoi An Night Market and Lighting a Candle at the Lantern Festival

 Hoi An's Ancient Town is pedestrian-friendly, and most attractions are within walking distance.
 However, if you plan to visit nearby attractions or explore the countryside, consider renting a bicycle or motorbike.
 It's important to have a valid driver's license and be familiar with local traffic rules if you choose to ride a motorbike.

-⪢ Haggling and Bargaining
+⪢ Haggling & Bargaining

 Bargaining is a common practice in markets like the one in Hoi An, so be prepared to negotiate prices when shopping for souvenirs, clothing, or local handicrafts.
 Polite and friendly haggling can be part of the shopping experience, but remember to maintain respect and fairness while negotiating.